 A feast for the eyes and the tastebuds, this colourful confetti of roasted vegetables is sure to put you in a good mood.
 Such a delicious concoction needs an equally bold buddy, and what better than the fragrant dukkah spice blend to really liven up the party?

 chargrilled capsicum relish

 plain flour (or gluten-free plain flour)(ContainsGluten)

-Place the sweet potato, zucchini, red capsicum, red onion and garlic on an oven tray lined with baking paper.
+Place the sweet potato, zucchini, capsicum, onion and garlic on an oven tray lined with baking paper.
 Drizzle with olive oil and season with a pinch of salt and pepper.
-Toss to coat and roast for 25-30 minutes, or until tender.
+Toss to coat, then arrange in a single layer.
+Roast until tender, 25-30 minutes.

-While the veggies are roasting, combine the plain flour and dukkah on a plate.
-Rub a drizzle of olive oil over the chicken breast, then turn to coat in the dukkah flour mix.
-In a large frying pan, heat a generous drizzle of olive oil over a medium-high heat.
-Add the dukkah chicken and cook for 2 minutes on each side, or until golden.
+While the veggies are roasting, combine the plain flour and dukkah (see ingredients list) on a plate.
+Rub a drizzle of olive oil over the chicken breast, then turn to coat in the dukkah-flour mix.
+In a large frying pan, heat a generous drizzle of olive oil over a high heat.
+Add the dukkah chicken and cook until golden, 1 minute each side.
 Transfer to a second oven tray lined with baking paper.

-Slice the dukkah chicken.
-Dive the chicken and the roast vegetable medley between plates.
-Crumble the remaining fetta over the roast veggies.
+Divide the dukkah chicken and the roast vegetable medley between plates.
+Serve with the chargrilled capsicum relish and top with the remaining fetta.
 Serve with the lemon wedges.